chuanli11/CNNMRF/README.md

 # CNNMRF
-This is the code for paper "Combining Markov Random Fields and Convolutional Neural Networks for Image Synthesis"
+This is the torch implementation for paper "Combining Markov Random Fields and Convolutional Neural Networks for Image Synthesis"

-This algorithm can be used for
+This algorithm is for
 * un-guided image synthesis (for example, classical texture synthesis)
 * guided image synthesis (for example, transfer the style between different images)

 # Setup

 This code is based on Torch.
-Currently it is only tested on Mac and Ubuntu.
+It has only been tested on Mac and Ubuntu.

 Dependencies:
 * [Torch](https://github.com/torch/torch7)